-Whether your goal is to sell products or services, build awareness, or share information, you want to grow your brand by attracting and retaining users.
+Whether your website’s goal is to sell products or services, build awareness, or share information, you need to grow your brand by attracting and retaining users.
 How do you do that?
 By creating optimal content and user experience.

 How to Describe User Experience